-AltaGas currently has 45 MW of cogeneration capacity in Alberta.
-Each of the three cogeneration facilities can generate 15 MW of power for delivery of electricity into the Alberta power market, as well as a heat recovery steam generator that is capable of producing all of the steam required to process gas at Harmattan from the waste heat in the exhaust gases from the turbine.
+AltaGas currently has 45 MW of cogeneration capacity in Alberta through three cogeneration facilities, each of which can generate 15 MW of power for delivery of electricity into the Alberta power market.
+The facilities also have a heat recovery steam generator that is capable of producing all of the steam required to process gas at Harmattan from the waste heat in the exhaust gases from the turbine.